Rum & Cachaça

 English Tradition

-These molasses based rums are the oldest style.
+These molasses-based rums are the oldest style.
 They're heavier, earthier, and, at their most extreme, spicy and funky - think super ripe bananas.
-It is also sometimes called Navy style rum, because it was the type used for the sailors’ daily rum rations by the British Navy, who by the way, continued to administer rum rations until 1970!
+These are also sometimes called Navy style rum, because it was the type used for the sailors’ daily rum rations by the British Navy.
+By the way, they continued to administer rum rations until 1970!

-Production Details - The English rums get their characteristic full bodied funkiness from a combination of factors, of which some or all are used:
+Production Details - The English rums get their characteristic full-bodied funkiness from a combination of factors, of which some or all may be employed:

 -

-Longer fermentation - Sometimes as long as two weeks.
-This cultivates a higher density of congeners (alcohols and flavor compounds).
+Longer fermentation - Fermentation can last as long as two weeks, cultivating a higher density of congeners (alcohols and flavor compounds).

 -

 Pot-stills - This style was built on the pot-still which generally yields heavier, richer spirits compared to column stills.
-True English styles exclusively use a pot still, but today many of the other countries only use it for some of their rum.
+True English styles exclusively use a pot still, but today many of the other countries in this style only use one for some of their rum.

 -

-Dunder - This is only used in the more intense style rums, particularly Jamaican ones.
-Dunder is undistilled residue leftover in a pot still after a run, the industry calls it stillage, that is scraped up and added into the next fermentating batch.
+Dunder - Dunder is undistilled residue leftover in a pot still after a run that is scraped up and added into the next fermentating batch.
 It is rich dead yeast cells and bacteria which helps to maintain good pH (acid) levels and creates more flavors compunds.
 You may notice this is similar to the sour mash process used with American whiskey and the method for making sourdough bread.
+It is only used in the more intense style rums, particularly Jamaican ones.
+Some distilleries further cultivate their under to yield more on this below!

 All rum begins as sugarcane which is a species of grass.
 Originally sugar cane was only grown to extract the juice to be made into table sugar.
 A byproduct of that process is molasses, which initially was seen as nothing more than industrial waste.
 Until someone had the bright idea to let it ferment and run it through a still.
 Thus, rum was born.